WPettersson/libstablematching/README.md

 This uses the OPB format as described in [https://github.com/elffersj/roundingsat/blob/master/InputFormats.md](https://github.com/elffersj/roundingsat/blob/master/InputFormats.md).
+The objective in such an encoding is to minimise the number of agents who are not matched.

 ### Integer programming optimisation

 This actually calls CPLEX directly, but CPLEX creates an LP file as a by-product.
+The objective here is to maximise the number of matched pairs.
+This means that the total number of matched agents is twice the objective.